cloudify-cosmo/getcloudify.org/source/guide/3.2/workflows-built-in.md

 **Workflow name:** *heal*

-**Workflow description:** Reinstalls the whole subgraph of the system topology applying the `uninstall` and `install` workflows' logic respectively.
+**Workflow description:** Reinstalls the whole subgraph of the system topology by applying the `uninstall` and `install` workflows' logic respectively.
 The subgraph consists of all the node instances that are contained in the compute node instance which contains the failing node instance and/or the compute node instance itself.
 Additionally, this workflow handles unlinking and establishing all affected relationships in an appropriate order.

 **Workflow parameters:**